 Over 6 million people visited the Space & Rocket Center during the past 10 years.

-It would be easy for a visitor to this museum conclude that the Saturn V is the greatest achievement in rocket science history.
+It would be easy for visitors to this museum to conclude that the Saturn V, along with the series of missions made possible by its development, to be the greatest achievements in rocket science history.
 Let's take a look at what you can enjoy during a tour of the Davidson Center.

 Enjoy an immersive Apollo experienceThe 476-foot-long Davidson Center.
 Photo by Ken Thomas.